-Bassema is an Egyptian caked usually made with all purpose flour and lots of coconut flakes soaked in simple syrup and garnished with nuts.
+Bassema is an Egyptian cake made with all purpose flour, semolina and lots of coconut flakes all baked to perfection then soaked in sweet simple syrup and garnished with nuts.

 - Simply mix all the ingredients well together spread in a greased baking sheet sprinkle top with nuts and cut in squares.

 - Bake in a 350F preheated oven for almost 45 minutes or until golden brown.
 Meanwhile prepare the simple syrup as usual by boiling water and sugar together for 5 minutes then add the vanilla and lemon juice then simmer for another 15 minutes.

 - Pour the syrup while it is hot over the hot baseema- both got to be hot.
 Let it cool a bit and serve.

 - Here is an authentic koshari recipe with all the tips and tricks to get the best koshari on the table.

 - Molokhia is a traditional Egyptian green soup full of earthy and garlicky flavors.
 Try the best and easiest Molokhia recipe, it is a fans favorite recipe.